DigWing/react-boilerplate/README.md

 * Different info about query, such as _isFetching_, _isFinished_, _lastUpdated_, _queryCount_.
 * Query result from redux store, which came from server after query.
 Example: query _getUser_ gives us as result user entity, which should be available in _useUserApi_ hook in field _user_.

+### src/middlewares

+Directory with Redux middlewares.
+Every middleware has single js file (e.g. _someMiddleware.js_).
+All middlewares should be exported in _index.js_ file.

+### src/queries

+Directory with configs for api queries.
+All query config files are in subdirectories by resource they get (e.g. user) or by project global sections (e.g. settings).
+Subdirectory has many query config files, which names starts with query type (e.g. _getUser.js_).
+All query config files by subdirectory should be exported in _index.js_ file.
+Config documentation can be found in [redux-query](https://github.com/amplitude/redux-query) library documentation.

+Query config file in this project architecture is more than just config - it is a function, which gets arguments and makes action (e.g. _requestAsync_).
+All action types can be also found in redux-query documentation.

+In project we are using fork of redux-query - [redux-query-immutable](https://github.com/DigWing/redux-query-immutable).
+First of all, it makes redux immutable (based on [immutable.js](https://immutable-js.github.io/immutable-js/docs/#/)).
+Second - it provides more custom actions.
+In addition to redux-query basic [_updateEntities_](https://amplitude.github.io/redux-query/docs/redux-actions#updateentities) actions it provides _updateResults_ action to handle normalized data (based on [normalizr](https://github.com/paularmstrong/normalizr)).
+Also query config has fields _transformResult_ and _updateResult_, where normalized data keys is sent.
+Basic entities reducer is used for normalizr entities, results reducer for all other application data.

+### src/reducers

+Directory with Redux reducers.

+### src/schemas

+Directory with normalizr schemas.
+Every schema has single js file (e.g. _users.js_).
+Every schema should export _schema_ and _schemasArray_.
+Key should be similar as filename.
+All schemas should be exported in _index.js_ file.

+### src/screens

+Directory with all screens in project.
+Every subdirectory is either single screen, or group of strings with wrapper, with handles all routes of group and has visual wrapper, if screen group needs it.
+Every single screen is in directory and most of the time also has _style.module.scss_ file.

+### src/selectors

+Directory with selectors, made by [reselect](https://github.com/reduxjs/reselect).

+### src/validators (_optional, if redux-form is used in project_)

+Directory with validators for [redux-form](https://redux-form.com/8.1.0/docs/api/reduxform.md/).

+### src/App.js

+Main file with all global routes and other stuff.

+### src/configureStore.js

+File with Redux configuration.
+Exporting Redux _store_ and React Router _history_.

+### src/index.js

+Project entrypoint.